 This is another great question, and the answer is: it depends.
 It depends on the schools you’re applying to and your level of English (some schools will waive the requirement if you have a high GRE/GMAT verbal score).
 Instead of Googling “is the TOEFL required,” I’d suggest going to the admissions requirements pages of the schools you’re applying to — they’ll have your answers there!

 Yes!
 Your test scores will be valid for 2 years from your test date, so keep that in mind when you’re deciding when to take the test.

 Your scores will come out online approximately 10 days after your test date, and you’ll be able to view them here.
 If you’re waiting for an official score report, that will be sent about 13 days after your test date, and then it will take at least another 7-10 days for mail delivery (and more outside the US!).

 The test consists of 4 sections – reading, listening, speaking, and writing.
 You can (and should!) learn a lot more about the contents of the test in our comprehensive (and free!)
 TOEFL eBook.

 If you’re taking the iBT, I’d highly recommend watching the video about what the TOEFL center looks like.
 It will show you shots of the computer and test, what to expect from the test center, and more.

 Honestly, we don’t have an answer for this one, but we’d love to know!
 This person has some pretty good guesses on Quora.

 This test is important because, well, it’s another factor in your application to universities.
 It demonstrates your command of the English language to admissions committees, and if you’re applying to a top school, you’ll need a pretty high score.
 That said, just how important your TOEFL score is does depend on your personal situation.
 You can learn more about that in our post, How Important is my TOEFL Score?

-How hard it is does vary from person to person, so see our response to “Is the TOEFL hard/easy?” above!
+How hard it feels can vary from person to person, so see our response to “Is the TOEFL hard/easy?” above!